yu-fung-hang/interview-QnA/Past Experience/Resume/README.md

 1. Developed ERP systems for several companies, fixed issues reported by clients
 2. Collaborated with product manager to analyze and design new features
-3. Undertook the DevOps work by deploying the project into Tomcat
+3. Undertook the DevOps work by deploying projects into Tomcat

 ### Research Assistant